xbokmd/plastilinn/docs/xBoK/sections/Milestones.md

 # Milestones
 - ## 🔍 Definition
   - Milestones are specific achievements or events that mark significant progress or success in a business model.
-- ## 📰 Content type (milestone)
+- ## 📰 Content type (#milestone)
-  - Content is of type list.

-  - Content uses the following classes:
+  - Content is of type list and uses the following classes: #milestone
-    - milestone

 - ## 🔑 Keys